 Core funding for the Centre is currently provided by the Economic and Social Research Council (ESRC), the Department for Business, Energy and Industrial Strategy (BEIS), Innovate UK (IUK), the British Business Bank (BBB) and the Intellectual Property Office ( IPO).
 In addition, the ERC also undertakes commissioned work for a range of organisations.

 As well as contributing to academic knowledge, the ERC’s work has equipped policymakers and practitioners with a better understanding of issues surrounding SME growth and development across the UK.
-Research undertaken at the centre has provided fresh insight into topics critical to the competitiveness of the economy.
-We communicate our research widely to ensure we maximise its policy impact.
+Research undertaken at the centre has provided fresh insight into topics critical to the competitiveness of the economy and is communicated widely to ensure we maximise its policy impact.